Ostorlab/ostorlab_azure_devops_extension/overview.md

 The task will start as follow:
 ![](images/start_task.png)

-Then, a series of logs of the steps: Uploading the application binary, creating a scan and waiting for the results.
+Then, the console will print the logs of the different steps: Uploading the application binary, creating a scan and waiting for the results.

 ![](images/azure_logs.png)